akeneo/php-crowdin-api/README.md

 php-crowdin-api
 ===============

-A simple PHP Crowdin API client
+A simple PHP Crowdin API client.

 Crowdin is a translation and localization management platform that handles both documents and software projects.